codectl/sorted-tagged-set/README.md

 * *merge* - returns the set resulting from the merge of two sets respecting the properties of the set described above

 ## Install
 The project was built under the [Haskell Tool Stack](https://docs.haskellstack.org).
-Therefore the project is built by by running:
+Therefore the project is built by running:

 ```bash
 $ stack build